coriolinus/sonar_api_django/README.md

 - [ ] inline photos / video
 - [ ] log in with twitter to import your contacts
 - [ ] twitter bot using sentiment analysis and search to find tweets criticizing twitter, ideally for non-linear-timeline or terrible troll issues, and suggesting sonar as a replacement.

+## Property-based testing

+Property-based tests are great, and I've had good results using the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library to test REST APIs in the past.
+However, they take some additional time to implement.
+However, they do take additional time to implement.
+I really like them in production code.
+This, however, is not production code, and it's difficult to justify the additional time that property-based tests require in a demo project.

 ## Architecture